tomprats/bootstrap-switch-rails/README.md

 | Version | Notes                                                                               |
 | -------:| ----------------------------------------------------------------------------------- |
+|   2.1.0 | Allow for use of v3.0 of the bootstrap-switch plugin
 |   2.0.2 | Fixed issue where bootstrap 2 sass wasn't compiling (issue #7)                      |
 |   2.0.1 | Update to v2.0.1 of the bootstrap-switch plugin                                     |
 |   2.0.0 | Update to v2.0 of the bootstrap-switch plugin                                       |